Andres-G-Gomez/andres-g-gomez.github.io/_projects/8_project.md

 #### Data Augmentation Techniques
 Data augmentation is a critical technique in deep learning for generating additional training data from the existing dataset, helping to prevent overfitting and improve model generalization.
 Inspired by "A Review of Medical Image Data Augmentation Techniques for Deep Learning Applications" (2021), the following augmentation techniques were employed:
-- **1. No Augmentation: Baseline for comparison**
+- 1. No Augmentation: Baseline for comparison
-- **2. Left-right flip**
+- 2. Left-right flip
-- **3. Shrink and pad, left-right flip**
+- 3. Shrink and pad, left-right flip

 These techniques were applied to the dataset during the training phase, and their impacts were evaluated on the model performance.

-### Models Evaluated
-Several well-known image classification models were utilized in the experiments:
-- ResNet18
-- ResNet152
-- VGG16
-- DenseNet121
-- Vision Transformer (ViT)

 ### Training Setup
 During the training phase, careful attention was paid to various hyperparameters and optimization techniques to ensure effective model training and convergence.
 The following configuration details were employed: